Tooya-Igarashi/tle2/README.md

   Ensure emails reach parents/guardians by using a reliable mail service and proper email formatting
 - Token based approval links:
   Use secure, unique tokens in approval/rejection links to prevent unauthorized actions
+- Images in emails are delivered via links instead of embedded images.
+- This is due to server-side restrictions that block inline or attached images.
+- When modifying email functionality, contributors should ensure that image URLs remain accessible and secure.

 ## 📄 Disclaimer